publiccodenet/about/activities/recruitment/company-description.md

 > Written initially for Stack Overflow Jobs (using their subheadings), this can be reused or remixed elsewhere.

-## About Foundation for Public Code
+## About the Foundation for Public Code

 We aim to build international public sector communities working together to share open source software and policy in a radically collaborative and open way.
 Public organizations are building more open software than ever before, but collaborating at the scale needed to co-develop and maintain a codebase is still hard - it's not the core responsibility of any single public organization.